UniversalDependencies/docs/_bor/index.md

 The first plural of person indexes distinguish between the values `Ex` (exclusive) and `In` (inclusive) for the feature `Clusivity`

 * Nouns are either possessed or unpossessed.
 Possessed nouns are either alienably o inalienably possessed.
-Inalienably possessed nouns in Bororo are kinship terms and body parts.
+Inalienably possessed nouns in Bororo are kinship terms, body parts and natural phaenomena.

 ```
 Iia